DiogoAmaro13/FEM-Implementation-for-Passive-Diastolic-Filling/README.md

 conda activate jax-fem-env
 ```
 in the terminal.

-For further theoretical context, we refer to the document accompanying this code, which can be accessed here.

 ## License
 This project is licensed under the **MIT License**.
 See [LICENSE](LICENSE) for details.